Breast Augmentation Richmond banner

 At our practice in Richmond, breast augmentation is the most popular procedure and Dr. Hubert’s specialty.
 If your breasts are not as large or perky as you would like or have lost volume after having children, breast augmentation surgery may be the best procedure for you.

-Dr. Darrin Hubert has successfully performed many hundred—if not thousands—of breast implant procedures for more than a decade, and it is an area of particular focus within his practice.
+Dr. Darrin Hubert has successfully performed many hundred—if not thousands—of breast implant procedures for nearly two decades, and it is an area of particular focus within his practice.
 If you have any questions or would like to book a consultation to meet with him in our Richmond office, please feel free to get in touch.
 Below, we’ve outlined information about the procedure, Dr. Hubert’s recommendations, and frequently asked questions.
 We look forward to beginning this exciting journey with you!

 Woman in underwear